 Saint Theresa's Little Flower Orphanage (Azizie and Meydan, Syria) is the House of Providence.
 After the 1915 Genocide, the Armenian Sisters of the Immaculate Conception stood responsible for the displaced and served as comforting and caring "mothers" for the lonely Armenian orphans.
 In 1936, "The Providence Orphanage" (Nakhakhnamootian Doon) was founded in the Syrian region of Azizie and was a haven for 300 orphaned children.
-Before March 2011, the orphanage housed up to 35 girls.
 Because of the unrest in Aleppo, many of the Armenian orphans could no longer stay at The Providence Orphanage.
 Some live in Meydan, a very poor Armenian section in Aleppo, and attend Zvartnotz School, while other orphans live in Azizie and attend Zanabek, the other Armenian school run by the Armenian Sisters.